Ian here — that bald Californian with the sideburns lurking at the back of most Byte The Book events.

 Unfortunately, we then started talking Brexit and, Both Ideologically and geographically, he chose to leave, while I chose to remain.
 What to do?

-Another thing I learned from the audiobook producer is to record in two-hour blocks and no more than four hours per day.
+Another thing I learned from the mainstream audiobook producer is to record in two-hour blocks and no more than four hours per day.
 This saves your voice from getting (and sounding) tired.
 Sam and I recorded over the course of two days.
 I asked Sam about editing out the sound of my inhales but he said breathing makes the production sound more natural.
 I think he’s right.
 If I could have done anything different it would have been for Sam to e-mail me the finished MP3 files to upload to ACX from home, as this took over an hour of my total studio time.

 I should also mention the fabulous Josephine